SNK: Beginnings (1973–1981)

-SNK Corporation (1986–2001; first incarnation)
+First Incarnation of SNK Corporation (1986–1999)

-In April 1986, Shin Nihon Kikaku Corporation officially became SNK Corporation.
-In November 1986, SNK Electronics Corporation, the US branch, became SNK Corporation of America and moved to Sunnyvale, California.
+In April 1986, the company name was changed to SNK Corporation, adopting the initialism SNK as its trade name.
+This is because the Ministry of Justice at the time did not allow the registration of business names in alphabets.
+In November 1986, the American subsidiary SNK Corporation of America was born in Sunnyvale, California.
 In March 1988, SNK staff moved to a building in Suita, Osaka, Japan.

 At this point, the Japanese operations of SNK Corporation had shifted their focus solely toward developing and licensing video games for arcade use and later for early consoles.
 Between 1979 and 1986, SNK produced 23 stand-alone arcade games.
 Highlights from this period include Mad Crasher (1984), Alpha Mission (1985), and Athena (1986), a game that gained a large following when it was ported to the Nintendo Entertainment System (NES) in 1987.
 SNK's most successful game from this time was Ikari Warriors, released in 1986.
-It was so popular that it was licensed and ported to the Atari 2600, Atari 7800, Commodore 64, Amiga, Amstrad CPC, Apple II, ZX Spectrum, and NES.
-After Ikari Warriors, SNK released two sequels: Victory Road and Ikari III: The Rescue.
+It was licensed and ported to the Atari 2600, Atari 7800, Commodore 64, Amiga, Amstrad CPC, Apple II, ZX Spectrum, and NES.
+After Ikari Warriors, SNK released two sequels: Victory Road (1986) and Ikari III: The Rescue (1989).

 At the time, Japan was affected by the video game crash of 1983.
 The console manufacturer Nintendo remained in business throughout and after the crash.
-SNK became a third-party licensee for Nintendo's Famicom (alternative name for the NES) system in 1985.
+SNK became a third-party licensee for Nintendo's Famicom (known as the NES outside of Japan) system in 1985.
 It opened a second branch in the US, called SNK Home Entertainment, based in Torrance, California.
 The branch handled the North American distribution and marketing of the company's products for home consoles.
 John Rowe had already left the company to form Tradewest, which went on to market the Ikari Warriors series in North America.
 Paul Jacobs took over Rowe's position over both halves of SNK America.
 He is known for having helped launch the company's Neo Geo system outside of Asia.